OpenGenderTracking/GenderTracker/README.md

 ## Running the service

 1. start redis with the config file in `db/` folder
-2. run he server `bundle exec server.rb`
+2. run he server `bundle exec ruby server.rb`

 ## Requesting an article be published